 While markets overflow with alternatives to dairy milk, they often contain unwanted additives, gums, flavors or sweeteners.
 So make homemade!
 It's always the best.
 Homemade cashew milk is a nice alternative to almond milk and skips the additives of store bought, plus it's not processed in any way.
 Homemade cashew milk is delicious if you enjoy alternative milks, and if you're dairy-free they are an important switch from dairy milk.

 It's so easy.
 Simply soak raw cashews over night in cold filtered water.
 Cover the cashews by a few inches with the water.
 Then refrigerate for about 12 hours, or overnight.
 In the morning, drain off the soaking water, add fresh filtered water to the blender and puree until smooth, 30-60 seconds.
 All that you do want and nothing that you don't.

 My dad and I used to compete to see who could pick the most cashews out of a mixed can of nuts.
-We both loved cashews.
-I still do.
 Their fatty, creamy, savory taste is irresistible.
-But nut milks?
-Anything besides peanut butter?
-They didn’t even exist back then.
-If they did, they were not mainstream and certainly not in my mom’s pantry.
+But nut milks or anything besides peanut butter?
+They didn't even exist back then.
+If they did, they were not mainstream and certainly not in my mom's pantry.
 Fast forward a few decades.
-We can’t live without cashew butter, but cashew milk?
+We can't live without cashew butter, but cashew milk?

 Nutrition: Cashew versus Almonds